 St. Margaret's C.E.
+Junior School C.E.
 Junior School

-This policy is available on our school website and on request from the school office.
-We also inform parents and carers about this policy when their children join our school and through our school newsletter.
+This policy is available on our school website and is available on request from the school office.
+We inform existing and new parents/carers about this policy and our procedures when their children join our school and through school newsletters.

 The policy is provided to all staff (including temporary staff and volunteers) at induction alongside our Staff Code of Conduct.
-In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education 2021', DfE (2021)
+In addition, all staff are provided with Part One of the statutory guidance (KCSIE) below:

+Keeping Children Safe in Education 2022